What To Do If Credit Is Refused

 - Fraud: Your credit report reflects things that shouldn’t be there, credit cards you never applied for, etc. Essentially, you have been the victim of identity fraud, and someone else is using your name to apply for credit.

 - Missing Information: Your credit report is missing essential items of information.
-Perhaps your phone number or address is wrong, perhaps you’re not signed on to the electoral roll, maybe your name is spelled incorrectly.
+Perhaps your phone number or address is wrong, perhaps you’re not signed on to the electoral roll, maybe your name is spelt incorrectly.

 Once you’ve identified the problem, then you can work on fixing it!
 Obviously, the solution here will depend on what your problem is!